 The good news is that the energy generated by wind turbines may qualify you for Feed-in Tariff payments.
 The Feed-in Tariff scheme means you earn money for each kWh of electricity you generate, as well as being able to use that electricity instead of using mains power.

 To qualify for the Feed-in Tariff scheme you will have to meet certain criteria.
-You must have had your turbine installed after 1 April 2010 and the installation should have been carried about by a certified Microgeneration Certification Scheme (MCS) installer.
+You must have had your turbine installed after 1 April 2010, and have a TIC of 5MW or less for building mounted or free standing turbines.

 Wind power certainly has its merits, but it isn't the only form of sustainable low-carbon micro-generation available to households across the UK.